CRImier/pautomount/README.md

 4) "globals" section.
 Every variable there is exported to the daemon's global namespace.
 Useful variables are:

-main_mount_dir - Main directory for mounting.
+- main_mount_dir - Main directory for mounting.
 Will be used only where directory for mounting is generated or directory path is relative.
 Has to be an absolute path.
 I recommend "/media", this is the default.

-default_mount_option - Default mounting options.
+- default_mount_option - Default mounting options.
 I recommend "rw", even though I'm not sure - it might be a default in actual "mount" command for most filesystem types.
 You can also add something about "uid" and "gid" there, to allow ordinary user read-write access to the folders.

-logfile - Path to logfile.
+- logfile - Path to logfile.
 Has to be absolute, otherwise I do not respond for where your logs might land =)

-interval - Integer, which represents number of seconds between each pautomount cycle.
+- interval - Integer, which represents number of seconds between each pautomount cycle.
 If pautomount somehow happens to load the CPU - just lower that.
 Even though - this has hardly ever been a problem for me on my single-core 900MHz ;-)

 Miscellaneous globals:

-debug - this option's name speaks for itself.
+- debug - this option's name speaks for itself.
 Makes logging more verbose - and makes logs grow faster.
 You'll hardly need that.

-super_debug - this option makes logging even more verbose.
+- super_debug - this option makes logging even more verbose.
 You'll hardly need that, too.

-noexecute - option that disables calling external commands pautomount relies on for mounting and other stuff you tell it to do.
+- noexecute - option that disables calling external commands pautomount relies on for mounting and other stuff you tell it to do.
 It is enabled in config and has to be there until pautomount is configured properly, so that no unwanted mounts appear =)

+- label_char_filter - turns on partition label filtering.
+By default, if partition has label and its UUID is not in rule list, it's mounted by "/media/$LABEL" (or whatever your main_mount_dir is)
+Partition labels, however, can contain any kind of Unicode symbols that are not necessarily correctly displayed by consoles So - there's label filtering, which leaves only ASCII letters in label By default it's set to True

 ----------------------------------------------------
 More about actions:

 "mount" action: uses "mount" external command.
 You currently can either set is as true (meaning that drive has to be mounted) or false (meaning that the drive shouldn't be mounted), or set it as a dictionary of additional options - in this case, "true" is assumed.
+You can also set mount as list - for example,
+    "mount":[{"mountpoint":"/media/ExternalDisk"}, {"mountpoint":"/media/SecondLocation"}]
+Please keep in mind that multiple mounts of the same block device are not supported by, for example, NTFS drivers.

 Additional options might be:

 "options" - Options for "mount" command, used like "-o $OPTIONS".
-Hint - you can put spaces in it and imitate some more "mount" options, like "--fake" or "--bind", even though latter won't be supported yet.

-"mountpoint" - Fixed mountpoint for "mount" command.
+Hint - you can put spaces in it and imitate some more "mountpoint" - Fixed mountpoint for "mount" command.
 I like using this option - it's really convenient =)

 I might add support of more options later if requested.